shakicardona/shakicardona/README.md

 - 👋 Hi, I’m @shakicardona
 - 👀 I’m interested in computer science, music and tech.
 - 🌱 I’m currently a freelance software developer.
-- 💞️ I’m looking to collaborate on new ideas, just for fun!!!
+- 💞️ I’m looking to collaborate on new ideas!
 - 📫 Email me if you want have fun coding too!!

 <!---